archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 When the user downloads the transfer from the backlog

-- [ ] Then the package that is downloaded from the backlog will be a valid bag
+- [ ] Then the package that is downloaded from the backlog will be a valid bag AND
-- [ ] And the transfer METS will contain certain information
+- [ ] it will contain a transfer METS file

 ### 14.2